JustWhit3/osmanip/README.md

 - Maximum and minimum values can be set with [any value](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=NOTE%3A%20you%20can%20insert%20each%20min%20and%20max%20value%20you%20prefer%2C%20like%20also%20%2D3%20and%2052%20for%20example%2C%20and%20the%20bar%20will%20work%20perfectly%20too.) you prefer and the progress bars will be self-built with respect to them.
 - Each progress bar [feature](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=Type%3A%20percentage%20indicator,progress%20bars%20simultaneously.) can be fully customized (messages, style, color, brackets type, time remaining info etc...) regarding to your requirements.
 You can also choose to use only a progress indicator or a loading bar instead of a complete progress bar.
 - It is thread-safe, hence you can use also [multiple progress bars](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=To%20add%20more%20progress%20bar%20simultaneously%20using%20threads%3A) simultaneously.

+Why choosing this library for terminal graphics:

+- There are very few C++ libraries doing this job, and this is one of them.
+- High level of customizability.
+- A faster and most comfortable alternative to [plot simple functions](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=To%20plot%202D%20canvas%20with%20sin%20and%20cos%20functions%3A) without the needing of GUI.

 ## Credits